 Personal property tax lists are available for the counties listed.
 All tax records have been microfilmed (see Kentucky Records on Microfilm).
 In addition, a negative photostat copy is available to view in the Archives Research Room.
 Originals will be served only when microfilm and negative photostat are unreadable.

 The original Land Tax records for Kentucky counties were transferred to the Kentucky Department for Libraries and Archives.
 The Library of Virginia has copies available on microfilm.
 The Library has the original 1789 Land Tax record for Bourbon County because it was combined with the Personal Property tax list.

 Patents and grants for land located in counties that became part of Kentucky, prior to 1792, are available online in the Virginia Land Patents and Grants collection.
 Microfilm copies of the patent and grant books are also available at the Library and may be borrowed through interlibrary loan.

 Because much of the Virginia Land Office operations after 1779 concerned the settlement of open lands in Kentucky, a branch office was opened in that territory in 1781.
 The deputy register from that office semiannually submitted records to the Land Office in Richmond.
 After the Kentucky territory became a new state, the Virginia General Assembly instructed the Land Office register to transfer all papers relative to Kentucky lands to a representative of the new state.
 Some operational records for the deputy register can be found in the Land Office records, including a journal of surveys submitted to that office and a list of plats and certificates turned over to Kentucky (available on miscellaneous microfilm reel 361).

 Petitions to the General Assembly were a primary catalyst for legislation in the commonwealth from 1776 until 1865.
 The Library has petitions submitted by residents of counties that became part of Kentucky.
-Petitions were submitted for such reasons as public improvements, military claims, divorce, manumission of slaves, religious freedom, and taxation.
+Petitions were submitted for such reasons as public improvements, military claims, divorce, manumission of enslaved people, religious freedom, and taxation.
 There are numerous petitions regarding the division of the Kentucky counties, and the establishment of the state.